 Homeostasis means that two elements are in equilibrium.
 In this case, it refers to the balance between our sleep drive – the “need” for sleep – and our desire to stay awake.
 When we get tired, our body is falling out of sleep/wake homeostasis.
 Sleep restores that balance, easing our sleep drive and allowing us to wake up naturally.

 That brings us to adenosine, the chemical we mentioned earlier.
-The body produces adenosine throughout the day, and it plays an important role in a number of metabolic functions.
-Here’s what’s important for this discussion, though: adenosine slows down the activity of nerve cell activity in the brain.
-In other words, it makes us tired.
+The body produces adenosine throughout the day, and it plays an important role in many metabolic functions.
+Here’s what’s important for this discussion, though: adenosine slows down the activity of nerve cell activity in the brain, making us feel tired.

-Since adenosine is being produced all day, its levels in the body continue to rise.
+Since adenosine is being produced all day, its levels in the body continue to rise the longer we’re awake.
 That causes our wake/sleep homeostasis to become unbalanced – and we get tired and fall asleep.
 Adenosine production slows dramatically while we sleep, restoring homeostasis.

 There’s more to the story, though.
 Another body process is also intimately involved in the sleep cycle.